hipay/hipay-docs/hipay-enterprise-sdk-ios/04-Installation.md

 Add this line to your project's `Podfile`:

 	pod 'HiPayFullservice'

+Optionally, if you want the SDK to calculate the Device Fingerprint, add this line as well:

+	pod 'HiPayFullservice/Device-Print'

 Then, run the following command in the same directory as your `Podfile`: